-Aspen Credit Card Review | Discontinued - Which Card to Get
+Aspen Credit Card Review

-Aspen Credit Card ReviewSummary - The Aspen Visa Card is designed specifically for those with poor credit.
+Executive Summary - The Aspen Visa Card is designed specifically for those with poor credit.
 This is an unsecured credit card issued by CompuCredit.
 Like most sub prime cards, this card comes laden with high fees.
-We do not recommend this card, but provide an alternative for people with poor credit as well as a comparison of the Aspen Visa Card to other sub prime cards.
+We do not recommend this card as the fees are astronomical even by sub-prime standards.
+A better alternative would be a card like Credit One or a secured credit card.

 Fees - Typical of sub-prime cards, the Aspen Credit Card charges various fees.
 You have to pay an account opening fee of $29.00.
 The annual fee is a whopping $150.00.
 There is also a monthly maintenance fee of $6.50, which works out to $78.00 a year.
 The APR is Prime Rate plus 19.5% (miss a payment and it goes up to 25.75%).The grace period is at least 25 days (longer than the usual 20 days given by most card issuers).
 The average daily balance method (including new purchases) is used to calculate monthly balance.
 In total, you will pay at least $257.00 per year to have this card (not including the interest on purchases).

-Note:- The Aspen Visa is currently not available due to the CompuCredit complaint filed by the FTC for deceptive credit card marketing practices.
+Update:- The Aspen Visa is currently not available due to the CompuCredit complaint filed by the FTC for deceptive credit card marketing practices.
 The FTC alleged that CompuCredit "violated the FTC Act by misrepresenting the amount of credit that would be available immediately to consumers, failing to disclose up-front fees, failing to disclose that certain purchases could reduce a consumer's credit limit, and misrepresenting a debt collection program as a credit card offer."